ZenanH/MaterialPointSolver.jl/README.md

 > This is the latest version of `MaterialPointSover.jl`, if you want to see the examples in the paper, please move to [https://github.com/LandslideSIM/Archive_MaterialPointSolver.jl_paper](https://github.com/LandslideSIM/Archive_MaterialPointSolver.jl_paper).

 > [!TIP]
 > After the article was published, we released many new features and achieved significant performance improvements.
-We are currently actively working on completing the documentation.
-If possible, you can directly review the source code.

 ## Acknowledgement 👍